Giotrif (Afatinib Dimaleate)

 Pregnancy and Breastfeeding

-Do not take Giotrif if you are pregnant, as it may harm your developing baby.
-Women who could become pregnant must use adequate contraception during treatment and for at least 2 weeks after the last dose.
-Do not breastfeed while taking Giotrif, as the medication may pass into breast milk and affect your baby.
+Giotrif should not be taken during pregnancy as it may harm the developing baby.
+Women who could become pregnant should use effective contraception during treatment and for at least 2 weeks after the last dose.
+Breastfeeding is not recommended while taking Giotrif.

 Drug Interactions

-Several medications can interfere with Giotrif and affect how it works.
+Certain medications can interact with Giotrif and affect its effectiveness.

 - sulfasalazine (anti-inflammatory)